 Upon installation of a load limiting device, it is the customer's responsibility to monitor electrical usage to avoid tripping the device which could result in loss of electrical power.
-A manual reset feature will allow the customer to re-establish electric service if the device should trip and cause a loss of electrical power.
+If the device should trip and cause a loss of electrical power, the meter will automatically re-establish electric service after 15 minutes when the electrical usage is reduced sufficiently.
 After initial installation, if the customer requests District staff to reset or inspect the device and amperage levels, and they are determined to be correct, the customer may be subject to a field visit fee in accordance with the fee schedule.